mclemente/Aura-Effects/README.md

-# Active Auras
+# Aura Effects
 ## Summary
 A module that lets Active Effects to be configured as "Auras," automatically applying to tokens within a configured range, and optionally showing a visualization of the aura.

 ## Example: Aura of Protection
 In the 5e system, "Aura of Protection" is an aura that paladins get which provides a bonus to saving throws for allies within 10 (later 30) feet equal to the charisma modifier of the paladin.
 If within range of two paladins both emanating the aura, a character only receives the better of the two.
-Here is how that could be set up using Active Auras:
+Here is how that could be set up using Aura Effects:

 ![Pre-convert image](docs/example_1.png)